• Presentation of The Spacecraft Encyclopedia

 • How Many Spacecraft Are Russian, American, European, Etc.?

-• What Proportion of These Spacecraft Is Military and Which is Civilian?
+• What Proportion of These Spacecraft are Military and Civilian?

 • What Proportion of Spacecraft had Accomplished Their mission, and Which Had Failed?